Quantum-access security of the Winternitz one-time signature scheme

-Now, we give a description of the Winternitz OTS scheme.
-It involves several parameters and consists of three probabilistic polynomial-time algorithms. \begin{enumerate} \item \emph{Parameters}.
+The Winternitz OTS was first introduced by Merkle \cite{merkle1989certified} and many variants of the Winternitz OTS have been proposed since then.
+In this work, we study a variant that uses a hash function $h: \{0,1\}^n\to \{0,1\}^n$.
+It involves several parameters and consists of three probabilistic polynomial-time algorithms defined as follows: \begin{enumerate} \item \emph{Parameters}.
 The scheme is parameterized by a security parameter $n$, binary message length $a$, and the Winternitz parameter $w \ge 2$ that determines the time-memory trade-off (these parameters are integers and are publicly known).
-The parameters $a$ and $w$ are used to compute
+Based on parameters $a$ and $w$ we define